csarrazi/CsaGuzzleBundle/src/Resources/doc/available_middleware.md

 Available middleware
 ====================

-Currently, four middleware are available:
+Currently, five middleware are available:

 * the `debug` middleware
 * the `stopwatch` middleware